jkelin/grid_trader/README.md

-# Binance HFT Grid Trading Bot
+# Binance High-Frequency Trading (HFT) Grid Trading Bot

-> While this thing is profitable in backtests, I've never managed to make any actual money with it
+> Disclaimer: While this bot has shown profitability in backtests, the author has not successfully generated actual profits with it in live trading.

-This is an automated market making bot that profits from times of extreme volatility by placing and replacing orders in an infinite (moving) grid.
-When the price moves outside the current grid, orders furthest from the price are updated and positions are closed.
+This automated market-making bot is designed to capitalize on periods of extreme volatility by placing and replacing orders within an infinite (moving) grid.
+When the price moves outside the current grid, orders furthest from the price are updated, and positions are closed.

-It makes money during sideways market with volatility higher than spread.
-It looses money during prolonged directional swings.
+The bot is profitable during sideways markets with volatility higher than the spread.
+However, it tends to lose money during prolonged directional price movements.

-It makes extreme number of orders and trades so it needs an environment with 0 trading fees.
-In practice this means that it can only run on binance spot/margin during 0 fees promotions.
+Due to the extremely high number of orders and trades executed, this bot requires an environment with zero trading fees.
+In practice, this means it can only operate on Binance spot/margin markets during zero-fee promotions.

 ### Architecture

+The system consists of two main components:
+1. A Node.js HFT runtime/execution module
+2. A Python analysis settings server

-There is a Node.js HFT runtime/execution part and a Pyhon analysis settings server.
-The idea is that market analysis and stats settings are going to be available over an API and the runtime will periodically refresh them.
+The concept is that market analysis and statistical settings are made available via an API, which the runtime periodically refreshes.

-In practice the python part only really provides the number of levels and the level size based on some interpolated values that I've found to work during the backtest.
+In practice, the Python component primarily provides the number of grid levels and the level size, based on interpolated values that have proven effective during backtesting.

-The Node runtime connects directly to the exchange using Binance websocket protocol and makes trades/orders as fast as possible.
+The Node.js runtime establishes a direct connection to the exchange using the Binance WebSocket protocol, executing trades and orders as quickly as possible.

-Architectonically it is based on Redux/reducer pattern where there is an immutable state which gets modified by events from the exchange and then fires side effects (such as open/update exchange orders).
+Architecturally, the system is based on the Redux/reducer pattern, featuring an immutable state that is modified by events from the exchange.
+These modifications then trigger side effects (such as opening or updating exchange orders).

-This is great for debugging because the whole aplication state can be logged after every event/action which makes debbuging easyish.
-Binance has many quirks and diagnosing timing issues is not fun.
+This approach greatly facilitates debugging, as the entire application state can be logged after each event/action, making the diagnosis of issues relatively straightforward.
+Given Binance's numerous quirks, this is particularly helpful when troubleshooting timing-related problems.

-I was worried about performance (speed) when processing hundreds of updates a second and basically allocating huge objects for each of them, but it worked out extremely quick.
+Initially, there were concerns about performance (speed) when processing hundreds of updates per second and allocating large objects for each of them.
+However, the system has proven to be extremely quick in practice.

-I've however observed ~80ms to the exchange even when sitting in the same DC (AWS Tokio) which makes most of the performance discussions moot.
+That said, the author has observed latencies of approximately 80ms to the exchange, even when operating within the same data center (AWS Tokyo).
+This significant latency renders most performance optimizations relatively insignificant in comparison.